patrickklaeren/AutoRegisterInject/README.md

 ```

 AutoRegisterInject will remove illegal characters from assembly names in order to generate legal C# method names. `,`, `.` and ` ` will be removed.

+## License

+AutoRegisterInject is MIT licensed.
+Do with it what you please under the terms of MIT.